Nickolodeon98/compiler-construction-project/README.md

 # first-maze-game
-My first c language maze game implementation with Super Mario character.
+My first construction of actual compiler using C language.